-The Boucherie Rush Trail is located on Mount Boucherie, an extinct volcano that lies in the middle of West Kelowna.
+The Boucherie Rush Trail is located on Mt Boucherie, an extinct volcano that lies in the middle of West Kelowna.
 It's visible from almost every part of town!
 It's a moderate hike that's perfect for the whole family and great for a quick adventure.

-History of Mount Boucherie
+History of Mt Boucherie

 The mountain is named after Isadore Boucherie who was an early settler and farmer in the Okanagan.
 In the late 1880s, he purchased land near the mountain and it was later given his name.

-Volcanic Activity on Mount Boucherie
+Volcanic Activity on Mt Boucherie

-Mount Boucherie’s early eruptions, which happened approximately 60 million years ago, consisted of rhyolite and andesite flows.
+Mt Boucherie’s early eruptions, which happened approximately 60 million years ago, consisted of rhyolite and andesite flows.
 These can be seen on the northern and southern edges of the mountain and can be identified by their distinctive yellow, tan, and pink colours.
 The mountain became a lava dome which has been extensively eroded ever since.

 When the volcanic activity ended, a large river flowed through the area and partially buried the volcano with rock and sediment.
-Over the last 40 to 50 million years Mount Boucherie was subjected to glacial activity that further eroded the lava dome into what we see today.
+Over the last 40 to 50 million years Mt Boucherie was subjected to glacial activity that further eroded the lava dome into what we see today.